ytaki0801/PureLISP.sh/README.md

 * Conscells are firstly implemented to program as a metacircular evaluator
 * Pseudo-Array and Stack implementation by using gloval variables
-* Using pattern-matching to do S-expression lexical especially
+* Using pattern-matching to do S-expression lexical analysis especially

 ## Bugs and TODO